 It is not only the office and retail markets that have increased in demand.
 The residential sector has been growing as well.
 As an indirect result of the BPO and ICT industries’ expansion, as well as overseas remittances, the purchasing power of the people has increased.
-Topped off with low inflation, flexible financial options, and more affordable housing projects, Filipinos are now more than ever eager and capable to buy a place they can call home.
+Topped off with low inflation, flexible financial options, and more affordable housing projects, Filipinos are now more than ever eager and capable to buy a house and lot for sale that they can call home.

 Although there is still a backlog in middle-income and low-cost housing amounting to an average of 58,000 units per annum, the residential real estate market remains buoyant.
 Government support on property investments and real estate developers are ensuring that supply keeps coming in.
 The balance between affordability and quality in accommodations will become the priority for the next coming years.

 In spite of the recent trend favoring condominium living, more people still prefer to settle down in a house and lot.
 There are plenty of houses for sale all over the Philippines, from Metro Manila to Cebu City.
 The following are the most prominent private villages or gated communities where you can buy a house:

 These subdivisions set the norm when it comes to privacy, convenience, and comfort.
 Aside from 24/7 security, one cannot simply enter these villages.
 Your vehicle will either need a sticker that signifies you are a resident, or the guard-on-duty will call the resident you are visiting to verify whether to let you inside or not.
 As strict as this may seem, this does make these communities one of the safest in the country.